Ginnie Graham: Oklahomans change culture as shown by new Sunday Funday vote

 But Election Day alcohol sales have been allowed since 2006.

-Good thing too.
-We all deserve a drink after the final vote is tallied this year.
+Good thing, too.
+We all deserve a drink after the final votes were tallied.